Biden looks abroad for electric vehicle metals, in blow to U.S. miners

 Washington also funds research into Canadian cobalt projects and rare earths projects in Malawi, among other international investments.

 The U.S. Department of Energy has awarded grants to help old coal mines find ways to produce rare earths.
-U.S. officials have also funded MP Materials Corp (MP.N), which owns the country's only rare earths mine, though it relies on Chinese processors.
+U.S. officials have also funded MP Materials Corp, which owns the country’s only rare earths mine, though it relies on Chinese processors.

-But the bulk of Biden's approach is designed to sidestep battles with environmentalists and save capital for other fights, according to one administration source.

 Republicans say Biden’s EV plans will be impossible to achieve without more U.S. mines.